Writing a custom model with the Model and Posterior Interfaces

 train_Y: Tensor,

-expects a (b) x s x q x m
+before.
+EnsemblePosterior expects a (b) x s x q x m tensor where m is the output

 from botorch.models.ensemble import EnsembleModel